David E. Dismukes, Ph.D., Consulting Economist

 carlossandoval@acadianconsulting.com

-Callie Scheuermann is a Research Analyst at ACG.
-She assists in the preparation of expert testimony, reports, and litigation support for clients.
-Some of her tasks include the development of hearing preparation material, such as hearing books, and preparing & checking ACG workpapers.
+Emily Starszak is a Research Analyst at ACG, where she contributes to the preparation of expert testimony, reports, and litigation support for clients.
+Her responsibilities include developing hearing preparation materials, such as hearing books, and preparing and reviewing ACG workpapers.